iiasa/Condor_run_R/configuring.md

 For more information on requirement expressions, see the documentation of the `requirements` command of the [submit description file](https://htcondor.readthedocs.io/en/latest/man-pages/condor_submit.html#submit-description-file-commands).

-**Note:** custom [`ClassAds`] may have been defined on the execute hosts that allow you select their capabilities on a more fine-grained level via requirement expresions.
+**⚠️Note:** custom [`ClassAds`] may have been defined on the execute hosts that allow you select their capabilities on a more fine-grained level via requirement expresions.
 For example a `ClassAdd` that advertises the availability of a particular version of a language interpreter.
 Ask your cluster administrator.

 ### HOST_REGEXP

 Default value: `.*`

 A [regular expression](https://www.w3schools.com/java/java_regex.asp) to select a subset of execute hosts from the cluster by hostname.
 Jobs will be scheduled only on the machines thus selected.
 The default value selects all available execute hosts.

 ### REQUEST_CPUS

 Default value: `1`

 Number of hardware threads to reserve for each job.
 The default value is good for jobs that are single-threaded, or mostly so.
 When your job involves significant multiprocessing, set this value to an estimate of the average number of in-use threads.
 The `.log` file of a job will record the average hardware thread usage when it completes.